bilgekisi96/Big-Data-Movielens-small/README.md

 ```

 ```
-### 7.Checking null values in tables I used list comprehansion method for check to rows and values
+### 7.Checking null values in tables using list comprehansion method for check to rows and values
 ```
 for i in table_names:                                            #Check to Null values in Tables
     query="SELECT * FROM {cha}".format(cha=i)